widderslainte/uod/01_primer/20_questions.md

 3. **Where can we go to get platemail custom fitted for this monster I just befriended?**

-    Platemail is unusual in most any area of the main continent of Uod, but custom monster armor could be made through contacts in a local Guild of Arms or Commerce Guild (since they know *everyone*).
+    Plate armor is unusual in most any area of the main continent of Uod, but custom monster armor could be made through contacts in a local Guild of Arms or Commerce Guild (since they know *everyone*).

 4. **Who is the mightiest wizard in the land?**